rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 `TestProps` structure found in [`header.rs`] from the compiletest source.

+* `run-rustfix` for UI tests, indicates that the test produces structured suggestions, which are then applied and the final source is compiled again.
 * `min-{gdb,lldb}-version`
 * `min-llvm-version`
 * `compile-pass` for UI tests, indicates that the test is